lakshmi-intechcode/jng_instr_folder/7_adv_python/exercises/README.md

-# Measuring the Population
+# Advanced Python and Some Population Stuff

 ##### Description

-* Okay so I couldn't find a easily downloadable file for fun data like movies or music, so we're going to stick with the population file from the lecture.
-For this assignment we will be using list comprehensions to complete all the iterating exercises.
+* Okay so I couldn't find a easily downloadable file for fun data like movies or music, so we're going to use this bland population data
-* We'll begin with some more easy list comprehensions then move towards importing and filtering through the csv file.
+* There are multiple prompts in this README.
+The second half of the homework will be using the population.csv file
+* Once you are finished with these prompts refactor your weekend terminal trader application, and complete the vocabulary review if you have not done so.

 ***NOTE***

 * Don't forget you have access to Pythons built in methods. (`sort`, `reverse`, and the like)